ecigwe/Universal-School-System-1/README.md

 * Only The Administrator, Principal or Vice-Principal or The Class Form Teacher Of A School Can Update A Classroom For That School.
 * Only The Administrator, Principal or Vice-Principal Of A School Can Delete A Classroom For That School.
 * All the Classrooms Of A School Can Be Accessed By The Administrator, Principal or Vice-Principal Of That School.
-* The Details Of A Specific Classroom Can Be Seen By The School Administrator, Principal, Vice-Principal, The Classroom Form Teacher, The Class Students.
+* The Details Of A Specific Classroom Can Be Seen By The School Administrator, Principal, Vice-Principal, The Classroom Form Teacher, The Class Teachers and The Class Students.

 ### Accessing Study Timetables
 * A Student or a staff can interact only with the study timetable that he or she has created.